 BCC is a member of the Organization for Associate Degree Nursing (OADN).
 This organization has established the only two-year college nursing organization with an Honor Society for nursing student members, the Alpha Delta Nu Nursing Society.
 Bergen Community College's chapter with OADN is Zeta Nu Honor Society.
 Nursing students who (1) maintain a GPA of 3.5 or greater with no previous failures, (2) are involved in Leadership and display qualities of a Leader, (3) complete a Community Project, and (4) have demonstrated on campus and in the clinical areas integrity and professionalism are eligible to apply for induction.
 Upon graduation 10% of the students who meet these requirements will be considered for induction into the Zeta Nu Honor Society by voting faculty.
-All inductees will be automatically members of the Sigma Theta Tau International Honor Society at four-year universities.
+All inductees will be automatically members of the Sigma Theta Tau International Honor Society at four-year universities, if a student pursues a baccalaureate in nursing after graduation.